The Cook Roofing Company Difference:

 Wood Shingle/Wood Shake Roofs

 Wood shake or wood shingle roofs are getting rare, but they used to be very common.
 They are more prominently found on historic houses, you might see them on Victorian houses in the older districts.
 Some areas no longer allow them because of the risk of fire.
 We can install them where allowed.

 Not typically referred to as shingles, we do install and repair tile, slate, and stone roofing.

 These have only recently become available.
 If you’d like to consider solar shingles, contact us and we can help you explore this option.
 They tend to be between $2,000 and $2,500 per square.
 Given that Winkler County often experiences heavy hail and limited sun compared to other areas of the country better adapted to solar, this is not necessarily an advantage for this area.

-If you have not replaced your roof in the last 25 years, it's probably about time to take your roof out to pasture.
+If you have not replaced your roof since the year 2000, your roof is probably getting close to that time.
 Most asphalt shingles will last between 20-40 years under optimal conditions.
-If your roof has had a lot of traffic, leaves, hail, or is poorly ventilated, it can wear out much more quickly.
+If your roof has had a lot of traffic, leaves, hail, or is poorly ventilated, it can wear out much faster.
 Most of Texas has experienced 5-10 hail storms just over the past few years, and this tends to prompt roof replacements.
-The asphalt becomes brittle and cracks, granules fall off, high winds can rip the mastic (black adhesive) seal apart and tear tabs off the shingle - especially on 3 tab roofs.
-Whatever the reason your roof might be worn out, Cook Roofing Company has a the experience and skills to meet your needs - including help with financing.
+Granules fall off, the asphalt becomes brittle and cracks, high winds can rip the mastic (black sticky stuff) seal apart and tear tabs off the shingle - especially on 3 tab roofs.
+Whatever the reason your roof might be worn out, Cook Roofing Company has a plan to meet your needs - including financing.
 So call us for a free estimate today at 915-975-7321.